stevenchadburrow/HowToSolveA2x2RubiksCube/README.md

 F R U R' U' F'
 </code>

-F = Front side Clockwise
+F = Front side Clockwise,
-F' = Front side Counter-Clockwise
+F' = Front side Counter-Clockwise,
 U' = Up side Counter-Clockwise

 You will now have all of the whites solved, and the yellows on the top.
 You will probably not have a completed cube yet, but that's ok.